heavyk/Captain-Of-Industry/README.md

 ### 2022-12-31 18:00 - initial thoughts on new bricks mechanic

-I really like it. in previous playthroughs, I didn't really know what to do with all of the dirt, so I threw it into the sea. the bricks maker requires quite a lot of maintenance (twice as much as cement) and makes half/quarter/eighth as many bricks for input (6 vs 12/24/48) so it's quite inefficient, and somewhat expensive to create, but I *really like* not having to transport the bricks all the way across the map.
-I'm actually thinking of creating little bricks factories to reduce the transport, because it's easy to get water and coal, and turning 12 dirt into 6 bricks nearly halves (minus coal) the amount of materials needed to be transported by the trucks.
+I really like it. in previous playthroughs, I didn't really know what to do with all of the dirt, so I threw it into the sea. the bricks maker requires quite a lot of maintenance (twice as much as cement) and makes half/quarter/eighth as many bricks for input (6 vs 12/24/48) so it's quite inefficient, and somewhat expensive to create, but I *really like* not having to transport the dirt all the way across the map to throw it in the sea.
+I'm even thinking of creating little bricks factories on to reduce the transport, because it's easy to get water and coal, and turning 12 dirt into 6 bricks nearly halves (minus coal) the amount of materials needed to be transported by the trucks.

 ### 2022-12-31 18:21 - performance metrics